 Mission Statement: Our mission is to provide resources that will enable at risk people and people experiencing homelessness in Citrus Heights and adjacent areas to become independent, self-sustaining and participating members of the community.

-The 2016-2017 winter season will mark the launch of our first year offering a winter shelter.
+The 2016-2017 winter season marked the first annual winter shelter.
 After meeting with the Rancho Cordova HART, getting a tour of their winter shelter, and even hosting a week of their shelter last season, Citrus Heights HART formed a winter shelter committee to take charge of reaching out to local churches.
 For next year's seven week long season, we expect to recruit nine churches: eight as host sites and one as an intake site.
 The rotating model we use relies on the hospitality of one different church every week to offer a room in which guests can sleep.
 Guests check in before dinner every night at a check-in site then are bused to the week's host church, where they receive a warm dinner, a place to sleep, and a bagged breakfast in the morning.
 Volunteers conduct check-in interviews, prepare meals, and supervise the guests as they sleep to ensure safety.
 We believe that no person should have to sleep outside - especially during the coldest months of the year.
 Winter shelter is our way of doing what we can to lend a helping hand.
-If you're interested in getting involved, contact Ken Bennett at email@example.com or Citrus Heights HART at citrusheightshart.gmail.com
+For the current year, click here.
+If you're interested in getting involved, contact the Citrus Heights Navigator at firstname.lastname@example.org or Citrus Heights HART at citrusheightshart.gmail.com

 In our search for a sustainable solution to homelessness, we have formed a partnership with the City of Citrus Heights to provide funding for a part-time homeless navigator.
 The HART navigator is an employee of Sacramento Self-Help Housing who is tasked with reaching out to the homeless of Citrus Heights and connecting them with available resources.
 Although resources may be available online or at specific agencies, someone without internet access or inside connections may not be aware of the help available to them.
 The navigator aims to bridge this gap by conducting an intake interview in which the client's needs and eligibility for different programs are identified, after which the client is given referrals to different agencies for additional support.
 Read more about our navigator program here.